 Sunflower oil is notable for its resistance to heat damage during cooking.

 There are several different types of sunflower oil, some better than others.
 Without knowing more, it’s impossible to judge the quality of this ingredient.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Under the Sun Grain Free dog food looks like an above-average wet product.
+Based on its ingredients alone, Under the Sun Grain Free looks like an above-average wet product.

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.

-Under the Sun Grain Free is a meat-based canned dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.
+Under the Sun Grain Free is a canned dog food using a moderate amount of named meats as its main source of animal protein, thus earning the brand 4 stars.